USDA-ARS-NWRC/awsm_test_cases/README.md

 python .\awsm_docker --case brb
 ```

-> **NOTE:** will take approximately 2 to 4 hours to complete, dependent on computer resources.
+> **NOTE:** will take approximately 2 to 8 hours to complete, dependent on computer resources and if threading is turned on or off.

 > **WARNING:** Due to the domain size of the BRB, the simulation will consume significant memory.
-If the computer does not have 12GB minimum allocated to Docker, you can turn off threading by setting `threading: False` in the configuration file under `[system]`.
+If the computer does not have 16GB minimum allocated to Docker, you can turn off threading by setting `threading: False` in the configuration file under `[system]`.
 Otherwise `AWSM` will quit unexpectedly.

 ## Tuolumne River Basin, California